-Examples: Someone who is sending Mxit messages types, 'I think Mxit is a big waste of time!'; a poor person is described as living in a tin, canvas and cardboard palace
+Example: [Someone who is sending Mxit messages] I think Mxit is a big waste of time!

 Euphemism

 Euphemism is used when a writer wants to write about something unpleasant or socially unacceptable in a more pleasant or less direct way.